-On the surface level, it’s surely Windows which enabled almost everyone to use computers.
+On the surface level, it’s surely Windows that enabled almost everyone to use computers.
 The second most popular thing people might remember Bill Gates is for his philanthropy.
-We might accuse Windows OS of many things, but at the end of the day, we all are grateful for it.
+We might accuse Windows OS of many things, but at the end of the day we all are grateful for it.

 Thus, when it comes to the comparison of people like Bill Gates, Dennis Ritchie, and Steve Jobs, these comparisons are heavily influenced by the what so-called “cult of personality.”
 Something that you made and something that you force people to believe.
 Yes, it’s all about impression over our minds.
 Yes, it’s something about our niche.
 Ultimately, it’s all about when and how you die.